zulip/zulip/help/message-retention-policy.md

-Zulip supports configuring both a global organization-level message retention policy, as well as retention policies for individual streams.
+Zulip supports configuring both a global organization-level message retention policy, as well as retention policies for individual channels.
 These policies control how many days a message is stored before being automatically deleted (the default being forever).
 Zulip's system supports:

-* Setting an organization-level retention policy, which applies to all direct messages and all streams without a specific policy.
+* Setting an organization-level retention policy, which applies to all direct messages and all channels without a specific policy.
-* Setting a retention policy for individual streams, which overrides the organization-level policy for that stream.
-This can be used to just delete messages on specific streams, to only retain messages forever on specific streams, or just to have a different retention period.
+* Setting a retention policy for individual channels, which overrides the organization-level policy for that channel.
+This can be used to just delete messages on specific channels, to only retain messages forever on specific channels, or just to have a different retention period.

 In Zulip Cloud, message retention policies are available on the Zulip